 Life Rank to Eagle Scout

 Congratulations for taking on the challenge of becoming an Eagle Scout, a distinction that will stay with you for a lifetime.
-Below is information on the Life Scout to Eagle Scout Process.
+Below is information on the Life rank to Eagle Scout Process.

-Applicants for the rank of Eagle must use the current 2019 Eagle Scout Rank Workbook and the 2020 Eagle Scout Rank Application.
-The new application additionally requires the name of the Eagle Scout project and the grand total of hours devoted to it.
+Eagle candidates must use the current 2019 Eagle Scout Rank Workbook and the 2020 Eagle Scout Rank Application.
+The new application requires the name of the Eagle Scout project and the grand total of hours devoted to it.

 Eagle Project Info & Forms

 Note: Older versions of forms will not be accepted!